Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Data Processing Aspect

 \subsubsection{Representation Composition Methods}

 There are two types of representation composition methods, which are explained below. \underline{Retrieval-Based Representation Composition Methods } attempt to recover the missing modality representation by retrieving the modality data from existing samples, similarly to the modality composition method in~\secref{sec:og_data_composition}.
-They typically use pre-trained feature extractors to generate features from available samples, storing them in a feature pool~\cite{zhi2024borrowing, sun2024similar}.
+They typically use pre-trained feature extractors to generate features from available samples, storing them in a feature pool~\citep{zhi2024borrowing, sun2024similar}.
 Cosine similarity is then used to retrieve matched features for the input sample, with the average of these missing-modality features in top-\textit{K} samples filling the representation of missing modalities.
-Additionally, some methods, such as Missing Modality Feature Generation~\cite{wang2023learnable}, replace missing modality features by averaging the representations of available modalities, assuming similar feature distributions across modalities.
+Additionally, some methods, such as Missing Modality Feature Generation~\citep{wang2023learnable}, replace missing modality features by averaging the representations of available modalities, assuming similar feature distributions across modalities.

 \underline{Arithmetic Operation-Based Representation Composition Methods } can flexibly fuse any number of modality representations through arithmetic operations such as pooling without learnable parameters (\figref{fig:representation_composition}).
-Researchers~\cite{zhou2021latent, wang2023learnable} have fused features through operations like average/max pooling or addition, offering low computational complexity and efficiency.
+Researchers~\citep{zhou2021latent, wang2023learnable} have fused features through operations like average/max pooling or addition, offering low computational complexity and efficiency.
 However, drawbacks include potential loss of important information.
-To address this, merge operations~\cite{delgado2021multimodal} use a sign-max function, which selects the highest absolute value from feature vectors, yielding better results by preserving both positive and negative activation values.
-TMFormer~\cite{zhang2024tmformer} introduces token merging based on cosine similarity.
-Similar approaches~\cite{zheng2024learning} focus on selecting key vectors or merging tokens to handle missing modalities.
+To address this, merge operations~\citep{delgado2021multimodal} use a sign-max function, which selects the highest absolute value from feature vectors, yielding better results by preserving both positive and negative activation values.
+TMFormer~\citep{zhang2024tmformer} introduces token merging based on cosine similarity.
+Similar approaches~\citep{zheng2024learning} focus on selecting key vectors or merging tokens to handle missing modalities.
+A recent work~\citep{sarkar2025crossover} propose to perform weighted fusion of these pooled features to learn a fixed-size multimodal embedding

 Therefore, those representation composition approaches not only allow the model to flexibly handle features from any number of modalities but also enable learning without introducing new learnable parameters.
 However, they are not good at capturing the inter-modality relationships through learning, as methods like selecting the largest vector or the feature with the highest score is difficult to fully represent the characteristics of all modalities.